 Because of its scent properties castoreum has long been employed in the perfume-making industry, and processed forms of castoreum have also been used as food additives, in the latter case primarily as enhancers of vanilla, strawberry and raspberry flavorings found in products such as iced tea, ice cream, gelatin, candy, fruit-flavored drinks, and yogurt.

-However, the publicity afforded castoreum in recent years via alarmist food activists and “Did you know?” social media posts is vastly overblown:
+However, the publicity afforded castoreum in recent years via alarmist food activists and "Where does vanilla flavouring come from? and "Did you know?" social media posts is vastly overblown:

 The use of castoreum in common food products today is exceedingly rare, in large part because collecting the substance is difficult (and therefore expensive):